Batteries die. But that doesn’t mean you should bury them.

 Rechargeable Batteries

-Find out where you can drop off rechargeable batteries used for tools, computers, and other collection devices.
+According to New York State Rechargeable Battery Law, it is illegal to throw used rechargeable batteries into the trash.
+Find out where you can drop off rechargeable batteries used for tools, computers, toys, flashlights, and more.

 Car Batteries

-It’s illegal to throw these types of batteries in the trash because they could severely contaminate nearby soil and water.
+It’s illegal to throw these types of batteries in the trash.
 You can drop off dead or used batteries at a retail store, distributor, or potentially your own municipal transfer station.
 For details about safe disposal of car batteries, visit the NYSDEC Lead-Acid Battery page.

 Find out where you can drop off car batteries.

-These events are set up to make it easy for residents to dispose of single use and small rechargeable batteries.
-For a schedule of upcoming collection days, see the events page.
+These events are set up to make it easy for residents to dispose of single use and rechargeable batteries.
+Batteries are accepted at both the Household Hazardous Waste Events and Electronic Recycling Events.
+For a schedule of upcoming collection days, click here.